 Booster packs and booster boxes

 Now, how to acquire those non-Starter cards!
 Each set has what are called booster packs that contain cards exclusively from that set.
-There are Awakenings booster packs, Spirit of Rebellion booster packs, Empire at War booster packs, and Legacies booster packs.
+For example, there are Awakenings booster packs, Spirit of Rebellion booster packs, Empire at War booster packs, and so on.
 Each booster pack contains five cards and a die, with 1 random rare or legendary (with a matching die), 1 random uncommon, and 3 random commons from its corresponding set.

 These booster packs are packaged into booster boxes, also known as booster displays or gravity feeds.
 Each booster box contains 36 booster packs and is almost entirely guaranteed to contain 6 booster packs with a legendary card inside.